freenas/corral-build/README.md

 ## Requirements

 * Operating System
-  * For building FreeNAS 9.10 (only), your build environment must be FreeBSD 11-STABLE r309771 or later.
   * For building FreeNAS Corral, your build environment must be FreeBSD 11.0-RELEASE or later.

 * Free space